cosmos/sdk-tutorials/academy/2-main-concepts/messages.md

 ## Next up

-Look at the following code example to get a better sense of how theory translates into development.
+Look at the above code example to get a better sense of how theory translates into development.
 If you feel ready to dive into the next main concept of the Cosmos SDK, you can go directly to the [next section](./modules.md) to learn more about modules.